avazqueznj/InspectionBrickWeb1/replit.md

 ### Completed Features (MVP v1.0)
 - ✅ **Print Functionality:**
-  - Individual inspection reports via browser print (Ctrl+P/Cmd+P)
+  - Individual inspection reports open in new browser tab for printing
-  - Bulk inspection list printing (up to 100 records with filters applied)
+  - Bulk inspection list (up to 100 records) opens in new browser tab
-  - Clean HTML-based print layouts (no PDF generation)
+  - Simple, clean HTML with minimal styling for optimal browser print formatting
+  - Server-rendered HTML (no React, no modals) for maximum compatibility
-  - Print individual inspection button in each table row
+  - Print individual inspection button in each table row (📄 icon)
   - Print List button at top of inspections page
-  - Print-optimized CSS for professional document output
   - All filter, search, and sort settings respected in bulk print
+  - Users print with Ctrl+P/Cmd+P from the new tab
 - ✅ **Authentication & Authorization:**
   - Session-based authentication with plain text passwords (pilot configuration for flexibility)
   - Users table with company foreign key for data isolation